github-tools/github/README.md

 repo.getStatuses(sha, function(err, statuses) {});
 ```

-Store contents at a certain path, where files that don't yet exist are created on the fly.
+Store content at a certain path.
+If the file specified in the path exists, the content is updated.
+If the file doesn't exist, it's created on the fly.
 You can also provide an optional object literal, (`options` in the example below) containing information about the author and the committer.

 ```js
 var options = {